David Grant (engineer)

-He gained his PhD in Engineering Science from Durham University in 1974.
-Prior to his appointment at Cardiff University, Grant worked for the Dowty Group and then became Director of Technology at The General Electric Company (1991–2001).
+He gained his PhD in engineering science from Durham University in 1974.
+Prior to his appointment at Cardiff University, Grant worked for the Dowty Group and then became director of technology at the General Electric Company (1991–2001).
 He was awarded the Mensforth International Gold Medal by the Institution of Electrical Engineers in 1996.

-He became a Fellow of the Royal Academy of Engineering in 1997, and was a Vice-President from 2007 to 2012.
+He became a Fellow of the Royal Academy of Engineering in 1997, and was a vice-president from 2007 to 2012.
 He is also a former council member of the Engineering and Physical Sciences Research Council, and was a governing board member of Innovate UK (formerly the Technology Strategy Board).
-He served on the board of the Defence Science and Technology Laboratory from 2012 to 2018, and was chair of STEMNET until 2018.
+He served on the board of the Defence Science and Technology Laboratory from 2012 to 2018, and was chair of the Science, Technology, Engineering and Mathematics Network until 2018.

 Grant is a non-executive director of Renishaw plc and of IQE, and chair of the National Physical Laboratory.

 He was elected an Honorary Fellow of Wolfson College, Cambridge in 2000.

+He was elected a Fellow of the Learned Society of Wales in 2018.

-Grant was appointed a CBE in 1997 for his contribution to the UK Foresight Programme, and was knighted in the 2016 Birthday Honours for services to engineering, technology, and skills.
+Grant was appointed a Commander of the Order of the British Empire in 1997 for his contribution to the UK Foresight Programme, and was knighted in the 2016 Birthday Honours for services to engineering, technology, and skills.